parrt/msds692/hw/tfidf.md

 ## Evaluation

-We will test your two Python scripts from the command line using a number of sample files and then use `diff` to compare your output with ours.
-Any difference in order or counts for TFIDF scores are treated as a 0 for that test.
+We will test your two Python scripts from the command line using a number of sample files and then compare some or all of the words in your output with ours.
+Any difference in counts or TFIDF scores are treated as a 0 for that test.
 50% of your grade comes from each script.

 Test your code to make sure you get the same answers I do in the samples above.
 Because it takes so long to execute, we will test your code for grading purposes on a smaller set.